-The Board is assisted by five committees, whose chairman is in most cases a member of the Board.
-The responsibilities of each committee are stated in the organisation chart.

-The committees have organised their work in such a way that the interests, expertise and professional skills of the members can be forwarded into Club activities through them.
+The Board is assisted by six committees, whose chairman is in most cases a member of the Board.
+The committees have organized their work in such a way that the interests, expertise and professional skills of the members can be channeled into the Club activities through them.